Voluntary Self-Regulation for Reiki Builds Trust

-Currently in the UK we have voluntary self regulation for complementary therapies i.e. it is not compulsory.
+Currently in the UK complementary therapies are voluntary self-regulated, i.e. it is not compulsory.
 It is the person doing the Reiki who is regulated, not the Reiki itself, i.e. it is how they work and their interaction with the public.

-As part of the UK Reiki Federation’s ongoing objective of promoting best practice and professional conduct, it has been involved with, and made a major contribution towards the regulation of Reiki as a profession, and in the development of minimum standards of training.
+As part of our ongoing objective of promoting best Reiki practice and professional conduct, we have been involved with, and made a major contribution towards the regulation of Reiki as a profession, and in the development of minimum standards of training.